 To conclude my thoughts on this rewatch of Sonnie’s Edge, a lot of my criticisms remained the same, and I bet they always will.
-However, the positives shone brighter, pulling this up to solidly in the middle of the pack by being an entertaining watch despite its lack of subtlety and uniqueness.
+However, the positives shone brighter, making for an fairly entertaining watch despite its lack of subtlety and uniqueness.

 My Recommendation: Recommend with Caveats